Educ 350: Teaching and Learning

 • Teach Lesson 3 in Hartford school placement anytime before 3pm

-• Start writing Portfolio 3, due before class on Thursday May 4 for peer-review.
+• Start writing Portfolio 3, link due on Organizer by Thursday May 4 by 10am for peer-review, with revisions due by Sun May 7th 9pm for instructor evaluation.

 Thu May 4